 18.13 “Special Resolution” means a resolution as defined in Section 1(d) of the Societies Act, including resolutions to amend these Bylaws and to borrow funds.

 18.14 Ex officio “voice without vote” for BRWA a person may be an ex-officio Board member, meaning that he or she is a Board member without being elected.
-In BRWA’s case this is the past chair and the General Manager.
+In BRWA’s case this is the past chair, the AESRD designated representative and the Executive Director.
 The person can attend meetings, enter into debate and provide input however they do not vote.